alexzhangs/aws-cfn-vpn/README.md

     $ xsh aws/cfn/deploy -C ./aws-cfn-vpn -t stack.json -c sample-ssm.conf
     ```

-    Then wait the stack creation complete.
+    Then wait for the stack creation complete.

-    If the stack creation complete successfully, run below command to get the
-    output of the stack.
+    If the stack creation complete successfully, run below command to get the output of the stack.
 Replace `<stack_name>` with the real stack name.

     ```bash
     $ xsh aws/cfn/stack/desc <stack_name>